 Now I don’t mean to get all preachy.
 Trading a year of your career and income for travel isn’t for everyone, but we decided that we would never regret spending time together and seeing the world before it was too late.
-The need to trek the Himalayas, dive the Great Barrier Reef, camp on the plains in Africa, or walk the Great Wall was too great to let this opportunity pass us by.
+The need to trek the Himalayas, dive the Great Barrier Reef, camp on the plains in Africa, or walk the Great Wall was too much to let this opportunity pass us by.

 The thing is, we aren’t a fly by night couple.
 We have real careers that have taken years of schooling and have led us to several locations.
 In fact, if it weren’t for our careers, we wouldn’t have the ability to take this kind of plunge.
 So many people do this type of trip before starting their career or after retirement.
 This decision was more complicated than if we were taking a year off after college.
 We didn’t wake up one day and suddenly decide to drop everything in our lives.
 We spent countless hours researching how to choose a trip itinerary, what kind of travel insurance was best, how to pack, but most importantly, how to prepare your life for this type of venture.
 I mean technically we are going to be voluntarily homeless and unemployed.
 Let that sink in for a second.

 If you are considering time off for travel, did you know that the Affordable Care Act has an exemption for required coverage in some situations?
 Yea, we didn’t either.
 Had to figure that one out by digging around the ACA and IRS websites, and I promise no one wants to do that again.
 Have you set up your Will and Power of Attorney?
 Prepared your resumé?
 Ever consider that your total loss of income will put you in a great tax bracket to take advantage of Roth conversions?
 What about working ahead on your continuing education requirements and credentialing?
 These are some things for people to consider when taking a break from their career in exchange for life experience and all items which we came across in our research or when talking with our advisors.
-Make sure to check out our post on the career break planning process.

 Megan and Grant